 What should a Manager/Supervisor do if they feel that their employee has taken on higher-level duties?

 They should consult with their unit HR to understand the process for reviewing a job.

 What should an employee do if they feel that they have taken on higher-level duties?

 Employees should consult with their Manager/Supervisor as the first step in discussing the possibility of a job review.

 If a job is posted with a specific level(s), does it need to be filled at that specific level(s)?

 Yes.
 The job must be filled at the level(s) posted.
 If the determination is made that hiring at the specific level(s) posted does not meet the unit's needs, the unit must re-post the position with the new level(s).

 What is the purpose of a multiple level posting?

 A job posted with multiple levels indicates that the unit has the opportunity to fill the position at any one of the specified levels based upon varying business needs and the successful candidate's competencies.

-For postings where a single position is being filled, the maximum number of levels that can be posted is 2.
-For postings where multiple positions are being filled, the maximum number of levels is 3.
+For postings where a single position is being filled, the maximum number of levels that can be posted is two.
+For postings where multiple positions are being filled, the maximum number of levels is three.